 When you turn 50, get a colonoscopy.
 Not 51.
 Better 48 or 49 than 51 or 52.
 Get a colonoscopy even if you feel fine; don’t wait until you have symptoms.

-The Incas built an extensive trail system in eastern South America, stretching from Quito, Ecuador, through Peru, and then all the way down to Santiago, Chile; their system extends into Bolivia and Argentina.
+The Incas built an extensive trail system in western South America, stretching from Quito, Ecuador, through Peru, and then all the way down to Santiago, Chile; their system extends into Bolivia and Argentina.
 In southern Peru, at the center of this enormous trail system, is Machu Picchu and the Inca capital, Cuzco.
 In ancient times, it was said that “all roads lead to Rome,” and in Inca times, one could say that “all roads lead to Cuzco.”
 So it wasn’t difficult for the Spanish invaders, in the 1500s, to find Cuzco.
 The trails, however, were built for foot travel (the Incas didn’t have horses until they were imported by the Spanish), so the Spanish riders had a difficult time of it.
 The trails allowed messages to be carried from one end of the empire to the other; it is said that relays of runners could cover 150 miles in a day.
 Messages were committed to memory, or expressed in knotted cords.
 Runners were energized by chewing coca leaves.

 Inca civilization (like Aztec civilization) flourished shortly before the Spanish conquest.
 Machu Picchu was built about 1450.
 If you want to learn more about the Incas, and native Americans in general, try Charles Mann’s book, 1491: New Revelations of the Americas Before Columbus.